shmolf/noted/assets/js/notes/sample.md

 I didn't realize we had a {{ page.person.class }} in our midst.
 Please, why don't you sit down, {{ page.person.name }}, and and enjoy a delicious {{ page.fruits[0] }}.

+### Intros

+This page is designed for keeping notes in MarkDown.
+This site is still in development, by one person.
+So, please be patient and courteous.
+And backup your notes, as I cannot guarantee the data is safe, while the site undergoes improvements.

+Notes at the top of the example, a fenced-in area with the `---` markings.
+Within this area is a `title` property.
+This is how you can specify a title for a note.
+There are other properties as well, that can be referenced within the page, as seen in the initial intro.

+If you feel like helping, please visit [the Github Repo](https://github.com/shmolf/noted), and submit a Pull request or Issue ticket.

+Thank you and enjoy the app!

+---
+---

 Doctrine Setup

 1. Create a new Schema